danbruno/jsonic/README.md

 # jsonic
-a aync client for sonic
+An async client for Sonic search